genesys-samples/DataActionsWorkshop/content/020-Configuration/_index.md

 weight: 20
 ---

+## Configuration

-Now that we have covered the basics of what a Data action is and how API calls are structured, we will work torwards the configuration components of an API (Data Action).
-In the next steps we will be working hands on in building your data action integration within your Genesys cloud org, authenticating the integration, and creating a schema to which your data action will call against.
+Now that we have covered the basics of what a Data Action is and how API calls are structured, we will work torwards the configuration components of an API (Data Action).
+In the next steps we will be working hands-on in building your data action integration within your Genesys Cloud org, authenticating the integration, and creating a schema to which your Data Action will call against.

 In this section we will -
   * Find and execute a call from the Genesys Cloud Developer Center